Tile School: How to Take on Bathroom Tile Trim

 Cove base trim in a tiled shower floor:

-Tile shown: 2 x 2 and 4 x 4 in Prussian Blue; Image: Malcolm Fearon Photography
+Tile shown: 2 x 2 and 4 x 4 in Boundary Waters; Image: Malcolm Fearon Photography

 This shower floor features bullnose and cove base trim, as well as a rounded corner trim to wrap around the exterior of the shower wall.